In your dreams, you can and will explore alternate scenarios—even if you rarely do so when you’re awake.

 Those are some of the phrases your conscious mind might tell itself when it thinks about your particular “what-if” dream.

-Paying too much attention to what your conscious mind says about it will impact creativity.
+Paying too much attention to what your conscious mind says about it will make you less creative.
+You won’t be allowing your subconscious free reign.
 Follow though on dream journaling and interpretation.

 You’re never going to try to do something differently if you think that way all the time.